DavidKou/ExcelForPM/README.md

-# Excel Chart for Timeline or Milestone
+# Excel Chart for Timeline or Milestones

 For a project manager, a timeline chart is very useful to illustrate the project progress:
 - Show what is completed, what is outstanding.